THE DIVERGENT SERIES: INSURGENT

 Neil Burger, the director of Divergent has stepped back from the directors chair (although is present as a producer) and this role taken up by German director Robert Schwentke.
 Schwentke first appeared with the serial killer thriller Tattoo (2002) and subsequently moved to the US mainstream to direct works like Flightplan (2005), The Time Travelers Wife (2009), Red (2010) and R.I.P.D.
 (2013).
 The more disconcerting name present is that of screenwriter Akiva Goldsman who has been responsible for a great many bad genre films.
 Goldsman has also written the scripts for the Joel Schumacher Batman films Batman Forever (1995) and Batman & Robin (1997), the big-screen remake of tvs Lost in Space (1998), the witchcraft comedy Practical Magic (1998), the Oscar-winning A Beautiful Mind (2001), I, Robot (2004), The Da Vinci Code (2006), I Am Legend (2007), Angels & Demons (2009), The 5th Wave (2016), The Dark Tower (2017), Rings (2017) and Transformers: The Last Knight (2017).
-He made his directorial debut with the fantasy Winters Tale (2014) and is next set to make the horror film Stephanie (2017).
+He made his directorial debut with the fantasy Winters Tale (2014), followed by the horror film Stephanie (2017).
 Goldsman has also produced Renny Harlins two genre outings the monster movie Deep Blue Sea (1999) and the serial killer thriller Mindhunters (2004), as well as the comic-book adaptation Constantine (2005), the paranormal investigators tv series Fringe (2008-13), the superhero film Hancock (2008), the supernatural Western comic-book adaptation Jonah Hex (2010), Paranormal Activity 2 (2010), Paranormal Activity 3 (2011), Paranormal Activity 4 (2012), the tv mini-series adaptation of Arthur C. Clarkes Childhoods End (2015), Guy Ritchies King Arthur: Legend of the Sword (2017) and the tv series Star Trek: Discovery (2017 ).